Minnaram: Remake

+Minnaram is loosely based on the 1972 Malayalam film Brahmachari starring Premnazir and Sharadha which was a remake of 1967 Tamil movie Penne Nee Vaazhga.

 It was remade in Tamil as Azhagana Naatkal in 2001.
 Priyadarshan himself loosely remade the film in Hindi as Hungama 2 (2021).
-However, a dog explosion comedy sequence from this movie had been earlier used by Priyadarshan in another Hindi movie Yeh Teraa Ghar Yeh Meraa Ghar.
+However, a dog explosion comedy sequence from this film had been earlier used by Priyadarshan in another Hindi film Yeh Teraa Ghar Yeh Meraa Ghar (2001).